-Ocean City, Maryland – (February 12, 2017): The Ocean City Beach Patrol (OCBP) will hold their first off-site pre-employment physical skills evaluation on Sunday February 12th at Maggs Gym, on the University of Salisbury Campus in Salisbury, Maryland to fill openings in the 2017 employment roster.
+Ocean City, Maryland – (August 21, 2017): The Ocean City Beach Patrol (OCBP) will hold a pre-employment physical skills evaluation on Saturday, August 26th and Saturday, September 2nd to fill openings in the 2018 employment roster.
+The pre-employment evaluation is being held in Ocean City, in the area of Dorchester Street and the beach.
 There are no pre-certification requirements and experience in ocean rescue is not necessary to apply.

-Registration for the test begins at 10 a.m.; however, applicants should prepare for orientation and a full day of testing beginning shortly after registration.
-Candidates will be required to swim 500m, run 400m, perform simulated swimming rescues and demonstrate the capacity to run fast in timed sprint races.
-All water related activities will take place in an indoor pool with all running activities outside.
+Registration for the test begins at 9 a.m. on Dorchester Street and the Boardwalk.
+After orientation, applicants should prepare for a full day of testing beginning shortly after registration.
+Candidates will swim 400m, run 300m, perform simulated swimming rescues, and demonstrate the capacity to run fast in timed sprint races.
+Water-related activities take place in the Atlantic Ocean with all running activities on the beach.

 Although pre-registration is not required, candidates are strongly encouraged to pre-register for the test by visiting www.ococean.com/ocbp.
 The Beach Patrol requires acceptable proof of age of all candidates, which can be a driver’s license, birth certificate or U.S. passport.
 Without proper proof of age, applicants will not be permitted to participate.
-In addition, applicants must be 17 years old or older prior to June 26, 2017, and those under 18 must be accompanied by a legal guardian during the entire testing process.
+In addition, applicants must be 17 years old or older by June 25, 2018, and those under 18 must be accompanied by a legal guardian during the entire testing process.

-Following the physical skills evaluation, those meeting qualifying standards are eligible for appointment to the Beach Patrol’s Surf Rescue Academy (SRA), which is being conducted in Ocean City in May or June of 2017.
-The SRA is eight days long and provides all training and certifications required to be a Surf Rescue Technician while earning $13.29 per hour, with an increased rate of $14.65 after a three week probation period.
-Successful candidates who are available for the May academy will earn approximately four additional weeks of paid work (almost $3,000.00) compared to candidates who attend the June SRA.
-Even if you test early, anyone from any PEPSE may choose to attend SRA II which reports the 3rd week of June.
-Also, once all positions are filled we will stop hiring for the 2017 season.
+Following the physical skills evaluation, those meeting qualifying standards are eligible for appointment to the Beach Patrol’s Surf Rescue Academy (SRA), which is being conducted in Ocean City beginning on May 20, 2018 or June 17th of 2018.
+The SRA is eight days long and provides all training and certifications required to be a Surf Rescue Technician while earning $13.29 per hour, with an increase to $14.65 after a three week probation period (2017 pay rates).

 For additional information, including future testing dates, please contact the Ocean City Beach Patrol at 410-289-7556 or visit www.oceancitymd.gov/ocbp.